cellphonedude/shells-on-cells/README.md

 $ kismetinstall.sh

-# exit

-Now Make SSH Keys For node and copy them off so you have them.
+# Now Make SSH Keys For node and copy them off so you have them.

 mkdir ~/.ssh
 chmod 700 ~/.ssh